As our Seas Rise, the Future of our Coast Hangs in the Balance.

 The Time to Act is Now

 Urge your Senator and Representative to create a state-sanctioned adaptation plan and Flood Risk Reduction Council to advise the state on the best ways to prepare.
-At the local level, you can work with your local councils to ensure they consider the impacts of flooding in land use planning and permitting.
+At the local level, work with your City and County councils to ensure they consider the impacts of flooding in land use planning and permitting.

 For residents who live on or near the water, choose soft shoreline stabilization structures to allow for habitat migration and limit impervious surfaces on your property to reduce erosion.
 Everyone can help by staying off of sand dunes along our beaches.